This post may contain affiliate links. Please read our disclosure policy.

 A roasted shredded leg of lamb on a roasting rack

-Tender Roasted Leg Of Lamb
+Tender Roasted Bone-In Leg of Lamb

 Prep: 10 minutes